“From Slavery making bricks to Freedom making dresses”.

 Sana

-I asked Sana what she dreamed of doing if she was free through interpreter and friend Shaffaf Masih.
-She pondered a few seconds while her eyes looked straight ahead to the horizon of dozens of rows of bricks, the lifetime ‘accomplishments’ of her Grandfather’s and Uncle’s large family, that also put her mother in the brick yard grave.
-A day of rain could ruin the clay bricks before being fired in the massive furnace, the size of a football field.
-And the families unjust low pay would be cut in half, even though they get no pay for the two days of prep work.
-She squinted not from the sun this time, for no one from the outside world had ever asked her, and she answered; “ A dress maker”.
-Many a bonded labor gal has such a dream.
+I asked Sana what she dreamed of doing if she was free.
+She pondered a few seconds while her eyes looked straight at rows of bricks, reaching to the horizon of her world, the lifetime ‘achievement” of her Grandfather’s and Uncle’s large family, in grueling debt bondage that put her mother in the brick yard grave.
+After curing in the sun for several days, they are lowered into a massive furnace, the size of a European football field, and if it rains before, the families’ low pay would be cut in half.
+She squinted not from the brickyard bright, bare sun this time, for no one from the outside world had ever asked her what she wanted to be.
+She answered ( through Shaffaf interpreting) ; “I would want to sew cloth, (a dress maker).”
+Millions of girls in generational bonded labor have such a dream.

 Sonia